 A hot-tempered person stirs up conflict.
 (Proverbs 15:18 NIV)

 Do not be misled: “Bad company corrupts good character.”
 (1 Corinthians 15:33 NIV)

 One great influencer in life is friendship and association.
 But not all people associated with us bring good and right influences on us.
 Some of them corrupt good character by the corrupt and bad influence they display on us as what Paul warn the believers at Corinth.
 Solomon on his part, advises anyone to make no friends and associate with a hot-tempered and easily angered person for he will learn their ways and will be ensnared, and a hot-tempered person will only stir up conflict.
 We cannot overcome anger if our company is anger itself through the people we get along with.
-Anger-prone people will influence us to become a monster and will trap us to the sinkhole of anger.
+Anger-prone people will influence us to become a monster and will trap us in the sinkhole of anger.
 We have to disassociate from the people who are prone to anger to avoid harmful influence.
 To avoid a lifestyle of anger, we must avoid the constant company of people who are prone to anger.
 To overcome anger we should avoid constant association with anger-prone people.

 5. Practice honesty in communication

 Wounds from a friend can be trusted,